Dr Jeremy Davies

 Profile

 I came to Leeds in 2011, after studying in Cambridge, Glasgow and London.
-I’ve held a wide range of roles in the School, including a long spell as convenor of the Environmental Humanities research group.
+I’m the Director of Postgraduate Research for the School of English.
+I’ve held a range of other roles, including a long spell as convenor of the Environmental Humanities research group.

 Research interests